 Terrain Correction

 Use the Gravity > Terrain Corrections >Terrain Correction menu option (geogxnet.dll(Geosoft.GX.Gravity.TerrainCorrection;Run)*) to calculate the gravity terrain effect.
-The terrain correction will be calculated for every station in the database, considering a correction area of 2 x correction distance by 2 x correction distance centered on the station, and saved in the output terrain correction channel.
+The terrain correction is calculated for each station in the database, using a correction area of 2 × correction distance by 2 × correction distance, centered on the station.
+The results are saved in the output terrain correction channel.

 Terrain Correction dialog options